ArtiPedia/blog-v3/_posts/2016-04-14-jekyll-toc.md

 Table of Contents for Jekyll blog or any blog for that matter is not really necessary if the article is very short.
-But, for a long detailed article, a TOC section provides a good insight.
+But, for a long detailed article, a TOC section provides a good insight and helps skipping to the desired topic.

 {: .clear}

 ## How to add TOC for Jekyll posts?

-There are [plugins](https://jekyllrb.com/docs/plugins/){:rel='nofollow'}{:target="_blank"} for Jekyll to generate TOC but, I have stayed away from them for one reason.
-I want the complete control on my website.
+There are [plugins](https://jekyllrb.com/docs/plugins/){:rel='nofollow'}{:target="_blank"} for Jekyll to generate TOC but, I have stayed away from them for one reason - I want the complete control on my website.

-When I was using WordPress, there was a simple plugin called TOC and it used to work like a charm.
+When I was using WordPress, there was a simple plugin called TOC and it worked like charm.
 It also had some color schemes available for it.
 But when we are dealing with Jekyll, plugins are very new and can be unstable.
 I'm not against Jekyll plugins or something but I'm just waiting for them to be simple to use.

 Now, let's dive in and install TOC.